wiki @ ticX

 Shared ownership is where two or more buyers can share in and de-risk their investment and ownership of a high-value tangible asset such as real estate.

-A TIC share means a seperate share of a property owned as a tenant in common.
+A property share is a seperate share of a property owned as a tenant in common.

-A TIC share is created when a property (or part of the property) is sold and is purchased by two or more co-owners as tenants in common in seperate equal or unequal shares.
+A property share is created when a property (or part of the property) is sold and is purchased by two or more co-owners as tenants in common in seperate equal or unequal shares.

-A TIC share can be willed (bequeathed), sold or mortgaged separately.
+A property share can be willed (bequeathed), sold or mortgaged separately.
 This is enshrined in property law.

-Yes, your TIC share is evidenced by a real estate deed.
-Buyers of TIC shares are the legal owners of the asset and their interest is separately registered on title as a co-owner.
+Yes, your property share is evidenced by a real estate deed.
+Buyers of property shares are the legal owners of the asset and their interest is separately registered on title as a co-owner.

 Each share can be willed (bequeathed), sold or mortgaged separately.
 This is enshrined in property law.